wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 0.0.9 =
+Update if you want to be able to show the full recipe instead of the excerpt

 = 0.0.8 =
 Update if you want to use the index feature